 No swimming areas are available.

-The Beaver Creek State Park Campground on Sprucevale Road offers familiy camping with limited amenities — pit toilets, no shower house, no water filling station.
-A separate equestrian camp offers primitive camping and tie-ups for horses; it has no potable water.
+The Beaver Creek State Park Campground on Leslie Road offers familiy camping with limited amenities — pit toilets, no shower house, no water filling station.
+A separate equestrian camp, located on Sprucevale Road, offers primitive camping and tie-ups for horses; it has no potable water.
 Please plan accordingly.
 Reservations are required for all campers.

 Stream fishing is excellent for smallmouth bass and rock bass.

 Hunting is permitted in designated areas.